Research output per year

 Professor João Quinta da Fonseca completed his PhD on the mechanical behaviour of high volume fraction MMCs at the University of Leeds, before moving to the University of Manchester, where he is currently Professor of Mechanical Metallurgy.

-At the University of Manchester, Prof. Fonseca is also Academic Line Manager in the Department of Materials and a member of the departmental EDI committee.
+At the University of Manchester, Prof. Fonseca is EDIA lead for the department of Materials.

-Prof. Fonseca chairs the IOM3 committee of advanced metal forming and is a member of the International scientific committee of ICOTOM, the international texture of materials conference.
+Prof. Fonseca is a research area lead for Modelling and AI at the Henry Royce Institute.
+He is also a member of the International scientific committee of ICOTOM, the international texture of materials conference.

 My main research interest is the mechanics of metal deformation at the microstructural scale and how it relates to microstructure evolution during processing and material performance in service.
 This research ranges over topics such experimental mechanics, crystal plasticity, crystallographic texture, recrystallisation and phase transformations.

-We use crystal plasticity finite element modelling to understand the effects of microstructural on mechanical behaviour, predict texture and microstructure evolution evolution during deformation and understand the factors controlling ductility and formability.
-For examples of our crystal plasticity modelling work see the following papers:
+We use crystal plasticity finite element modelling to understand the effects of microstructural on mechanical behaviour, predict texture and microstructure evolution during deformation and understand the factors controlling ductility and formability

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):